Real or not? Giants still have playoff hopes, 20 strikeouts are boring

 — Charlotte Knights (@KnightsBaseball) May 25, 2017

-Giolito, Keith Law's No. 13 prospect before the season, entered the game with a 6.41 ERA, with 42 hits and 22 walks allowed in 39.1 innings.
-In other words, he's been terrible.
-In the no-hitter, he had three walks and just three strikeouts, so I'm not sure it's really a sign that he'll turn his season around.
+Giolito, Keith Law's No. 13 prospect before the season, entered the game with a 6.41 ERA, with 42 hits and 22 walks allowed in 39 1/3 innings.
+In other words, he has been terrible.
+In the no-no, he had three walks and just three strikeouts, so I'm not sure it's really a sign that he'll turn his season around.

 Farmer of the day